 Gardeners and Hellebores

 Ok, drumroll here….I think I can say that Hellebores are my favorite perennial plant.
 A well-kept secret of garden enthusiasts, Hellebores should be more widely known to serious and not so serious gardeners alike; this is a plant that is worth seeking out.
 What other plant resists deer, neglect, likes shade-even deep shade, is evergreen, arranges beautifully, and has stunning flowers?
 Did I mention that it blooms for 3 – 4 months of the year?
 That was not a typo- Hellebores bloom for at least 3 months, sometimes longer, starting in mid February for me in the mid-Atlantic region, and soldiering on until at least April or May.
 Increasingly, I have seen them for sale at Trader Joe’s and other unlikely places, so I think finally people are waking up to the value of this flower.
-Poisonous too and deer turn up their nose at these beautiful plants.
+Poisonous, deer turn up their nose at these beautiful plants.